Penmanshiel Tunnel: Bypass

-During the closure, some trains from King's Cross terminated at Berwick, with onward services being provided by a fleet of buses, some towing trailers for luggage.
+During the closure, some trains from King's Cross terminated at Berwick, with onward services being provided by buses, some towing trailers for luggage.
 The bus service went as far as Dunbar, where a railway shuttle took over between Dunbar and Edinburgh.
 Other InterCity services reached Edinburgh by diverting from the East Coast Main Line at Newcastle and travelling via Carlisle and Carstairs.

 Visible remains

-Since the tunnel was closed, the landscape has gradually 'returned to nature'.
+Since the tunnel was closed, the landscape has gradually returned to nature.
 The southern portal has been covered by the hillside, and the only clues to the route of the old line are a dry-stone wall marking the railway boundary, and a disused bridge that used to carry the A1 main road over the line.

 Memorial

-As the collapsed portion of the tunnel was never excavated, the site became the final resting place of both workers who were killed in the collapse; Gordon Turnbull from Gordon, 22 mi away, and Peter Fowler from Eyemouth.
-A three-sided obelisk was erected over the point where the tunnel collapsed to act as a memorial.
+As the collapsed portion of the tunnel was never excavated, the site contains the bodies of both workers who were killed in the collapse; Gordon Turnbull from Gordon, 22 mi away, and Peter Fowler from Eyemouth.
+A three-sided obelisk was erected over the point where the tunnel collapsed as a memorial.
 One face of the obelisk displays a cross, while each of the other two faces commemorates one of the men killed.

 The memorial is adjacent to a road running over the hill and is marked on 1:50,000 and 1:25,000 scale OS maps, at grid reference NT 797670.
-From the maps it is also possible to determine the abandoned section of the A1 road, but the original course of the railway is not visible.